-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 2-3 tbsp almond milk*
+- 2-3 tablespoon almond milk

-- Combine yeast and brown sugar in a bowl and then slowly pour in warm water while stirring everything together at the same time.
+- Combine yeast and sugar in a bowl and then slowly pour in warm water while stirring everything together at the same time.
 Allow 10 minutes for the mixture to sit and the yeast to activate.

 - While waiting, melt the butter and milk together over stovetop on medium heat, stirring pretty consistently until the butter has melted.
-Be careful–you don't want it to be too hot or come anywhere close to a boil.
+Be careful--you don't want it to be too hot or come anywhere close to a boil.
 Once butter has melted, set aside.